Drivers

 that have black blades, chromed handles and come in the blue plastic box with

-They work well but the tips are brittle and will break easily
+They work but the tips are brittle and will break easily

 if dropped or too much force is applied.
 In other words, do not use them as